 Merchant cash advances have a relatively high cost of capital and are often used as a last resort for working capital needs.
-They also have flexible, revenue based repayment schedules which can be appealing to small businesses with large swings in sales.
-If you need funding in a hurry, be sure to check out Credibly.
-They can approve and issue a cash advance within 48 hours, giving you the funds you need without a long waiting period.
-Click here to learn more:
+They also have flexible, revenue-based repayment schedules which can be appealing to small businesses with large swings in sales.
+Most small businesses will prefer a short-term loan since they’re often more affordable, have an easy online application process, and can provide same-day funding.
+Check out our guide on short-term loans here.

 What is a Merchant Cash Advance?

 A merchant cash advance (MCA) is a cash advance given in return for a percentage of a business’s daily credit card receipts.
 Merchant cash advance providers charge a cost of capital equal to a cost of capital between 1.1x – 1.4x of the amount advanced.
 This results in a cost of capital that’s much higher when compared to other fast business loans.

 MCAs are issued by merchant cash advance providers and businesses can apply if they have accepted credit card payments for 2+ years and have $50,000 in annual credit sales.